7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Palmizana

 Now, we come to the “no” part of the above question.
-While 7 days in Croatia is a good amount of time (it’s a whole week, after all), unless you’re sticking to just one particular place, it’s not enough time to really get under the skin of the country.
+While 7 days in Croatia is a reasonable amount of time (it’s a whole week, after all), unless you’re sticking to just one particular place, it’s not enough time to really get under the skin of the country.

 And these are just the main cities.
 Aside from that, there are several national parks worth visiting, hundreds of islands, and a string of beautiful beaches — not to mention towns you’ve never heard of with illustrious pasts and architecture (plus the tourist sights) to match.